shaunak-batra/BasketTradingBO/docs/RESULTS_V3.md

 | GLD/IAU | 24 of 26 | 119 | 0.6%/yr | **0.53 bps** | **10.3 bps** | **-2.80** | +0.22 |
 | IVV/SPY | 16 of 26 | 71 | 0.3%/yr | **0.51 bps** | **10.2 bps** | **-2.43** | +0.21 |

-These two pairs traded more folds than any real candidate, which is exactly right: they are genuinely cointegrated, and the pipeline found it. **The machinery works.** They were also the two worst performers in the universe, because the spread they capture is roughly twenty times smaller than the cost of capturing it.
+GLD/IAU traded more folds than any other pair in the universe, and IVV/SPY was third, behind only HYG/JNK.
+That is exactly right: they are genuinely cointegrated, and the pipeline found it. **The machinery works.** They also had the two lowest Sharpe ratios in the universe, because the spread they capture is roughly twenty times smaller than the cost of capturing it.

 That is the whole result in miniature: where cointegration is unambiguous, the tradable spread is tiny; where the spread is large enough to pay for trading, the cointegration is not stable.

 ## Why leverage cannot rescue it

-Volatility targeting wanted large positions in these quiet spreads (a 10% target against 0.6% volatility implies about 17x), and `max_gross: 1.0` capped it.
+Volatility targeting wanted large positions in these quiet spreads (a 10% target against their volatility implies about 17x gross for GLD/IAU and 33x for IVV/SPY), and `max_gross: 1.0` capped it.
 Lifting that cap would not help.
 P&L per trade and cost per trade are both proportional to notional:

 ```